thangbuiq/docs/docs/index.md

 i mainly document this for myself, but i hope it helps you too.

-here you will find all the information you need to get started with the best practices in software development and data engineering.
+here you will find all the information you need to get started with the best practices in software development and data engineering. this technical documentation is a just-paste-one-block-away reference for me, and i hope it will be for you too.

-i do hope you find this documentation helpful.
+so i do hope you find this documentation helpful.

-technical documentation is a just-paste-one-block-away reference for me, and i hope it will be for you too.

 Visit my: